antmicro/openroad-codespace/README.md

 ### Desktop-lite feature

 The desktop-lite feature is provided by the [devcontainers organization](https://github.com/devcontainers/features/tree/main/src/desktop-lite).
-In this repo, a modified version of the feature is used via the [update-link] script.
+In this repo, a modified version of the feature is used via the [TODO-link] script.